Gitanos: Marginalisation

 Marginalisation occurs on an institutional level.
 Gitano children are regularly segregated from their non-gitano peers and have poorer academic outcomes.
 In 1978, 68% of adult gitanos were illiterate.
+Literacy rates have improved over time; the percentage of illiterate gitanos dropped to approximately 10% in 2007 (with older gitanos more likely than younger gitanos to be illiterate).
+98% of gitanos live below the poverty line.

+In 2019, another study put 89% of children under the poverty line and 51.8% under extreme poverty.

-Literacy has greatly improved over time, and approximately 10% of gitanos were illiterate as of 2006-2007 (with older gitanos much more likely than younger gitanos to be illiterate).
-Ninety-eight percent of gitanos live below the poverty line.
-Health outcomes and housing - including reduced access to clean water and electricity supplies - is poorer amongst Roma compared to non-Roma in Spain and Portugal, in common with the other surveyed European countries.
+Health outcomes and housing – including reduced access to clean water and electricity supplies – are worse amongst Roma compared to non-Roma in Spain and Portugal, in common with the other surveyed European countries.

+52% of gitano homes could apply to the Spanish Minimum Vital Income, but only 29% actually receive it, due to the complexity of the procedure and the delays in processing.

 Roma continue to experience discrimination on an interpersonal level, such as by being refused entry to bars and clubs or losing their jobs if their ethnicity is made known to their employer.
-In 2016, the European Union Agency for Fundamental Rights reported that its survey showed 71 percent of Portuguese cigano, and 51 percent of Spanish gitano had suffered an episode of discrimination within the previous five years.
+In 2016, the European Union Agency for Fundamental Rights reported that its survey showed 71% of Portuguese cigano, and 51% of Spanish gitano had suffered an episode of discrimination within the previous five years.
 A traditional discriminatory practice in Portugal, where shops and businesses display toad figurines at entrances to dissuade ciganos from entering, was reported as being still widely seen in Portugal in 2019.
 (Toads are viewed as symbolic of evil and ill-omen in Roma communities in Portugal.)
-Ciganos and anti-discrimination activists complained of hostility to Roma being commonplace and unremarkable.
+Ciganos and anti-discrimination activists complained of hostility to Roma being commonplace.
 Some shopkeepers were noted as defending their discouragement of Roma as appropriate.

-The 2016 Pew Research poll found that 49% of Spaniards held unfavorable views of Roma.
+The 2016 Pew Research poll found that 49% of Spaniards held unfavorable views of gitanos.

+A study conducted in 1999 found that Romani represent 1.5% of the Spanish population, but account for 25% of all female prisoners in Spain; 60% of these prisoners have been locked up for drug charges.
+There is no research on the percentage of male Romani prisoners, although it generally tends to be slightly less percentage wise compared to their female counterparts.